Presbyterian Church of Ghana: Assets

 The church owns two printing and publishing houses including Waterville Publishing House, three newspapers, including Christian Messenger and eight bookshops.
 It has three retreat centres and operates four guest houses and three conference halls.

 Church leadership

 Moderator of the General Assembly

 The Moderator of the General Assembly position is the chairperson of the general assembly (previously synod), equivalent to the chief executive officer or managing director or president of the governing body of the national church organisation.
 Serving moderators use the honorific style, The Right Reverend.
 Retired moderators use the style, The Very Reverend after leaving office.

 Synod Clerk / Clerk of the General Assembly

 The Clerk of the General Assembly position (previously Synod Clerk) is the chief ecclesial (ecclesiastical) officer of the general assembly, equivalent to as the chief administrative officer or secretary-general or executive secretary of the national church organisation, responsible for daily operations or performance.
 The Clerk uses the title style The Reverend.
 The following ministers were elected and served as the Synod Clerk or Clerk of the General Assembly of the Presbyterian Church of Ghana:

 Notable people

+Outside Ghana

+The church has a congregation in New York City, US and in Milton Keynes, England.
+There is also a congregation in Toronto, Canada.
+There is also a church in Riverside, California.
+Overall, the church has congregational overseas branches in the following presbyteries: